 12th century - 19th century

-Although not known the date of its foundation, it is known that in 1120 this Monastery belonged already to the Diocese of Porto, being connected to the Canons Regrantes of St. Augustine.
-In 1141, D. Afonso Henriques sold the Charter de Couto to the abbot of the Monastery for 150 morabitinos.
-In 1560, it is annexed to the Convent of St. Domingos of Lisbon, by decision of Pope Pius IV.
-In the eighteenth century several buildings are built that still today make this architectural ensemble remarkable: the Barns and the Cellar, the octagonal Chapel of Our Lord of Bom Despacho and probably the Fontanário.
+Although the date of its foundation is unknown, it is known that in 1120 this Monastery already belonged to the Diocese of Porto, being linked to the Canons of St. Augustine.
+In 1141, D. Afonso Henriques sells the Carta de Couto to the abbot of the Monastery for 150 Morabitinos.
+In 1560, it is annexed to the Convent of São Domingos de Lisboa, by decision of Pope Pius IV.
+In the 18th century, several buildings were constructed that still make this architectural complex stand out today: the granaries and the cellar, the octagonal chapel of Nosso Sr. do Bom Despacho and, probably, the Fontanário.
 At the beginning of the In the 19th century, the monastery was sold by public auction, being held by the Baron of Ancede.

 2:00 p.m. to 5:00 p.m. (last entry to visit at 4:00 p.m.)